All Articles

 React Navigation is still the right choice when:

-- You need navigation patterns that Expo Router does not support cleanly (some custom transition animations, complex nested tab/drawer combinations)
+• You need navigation patterns that Expo Router does not support cleanly, such as custom transition animations or complex nested tab and drawer combinations.

 The worst situation is mixing both in the same project.
 Pick one and use it consistently.